fr4nk5ch31n3r/gtransfer/share/doc/halias.1.md

 List all available host aliases.
 If a system alias and a user alias are identical, only one of both is shown.

 ## **-d, --dealias _STRING_** ##

 Expand a given string.
 If _STRING_ is not a host alias, then _STRING_ is just printed to STDOUT.

 ## **-i, --is-alias _STRING_** ##

 Check if a given string is a host alias.
 Returns 0 if yes, 1 otherwise.

+## **-r, --retrieve [_/path/to/host-aliases_] [-q]** ##

+Retrieve host aliases from a repository configured in _[...]/halias.conf_ (see below) and store them in the user-provided path or - if no additional path is given - in the user host aliases directory.
+If a "-q" is provided, then output is omitted and success/failure is only reported by the exit value.

 General options: